 What is a Checking Account?

-Checking accounts: How are they used?
+How are checking accounts used?

-• Debit cards
+• Debit cards linked to your checking account

 • Online and mobile banking